 Are you considering laser eye surgery but wondering whether you would be a suitable candidate?
 If you are struggling with the ongoing cost of glasses and/or contact lenses, or simply find them to be an inconvenience, opting for laser eye surgery could be a great alternative.
 When determining whether it would be a suitable treatment for you, one question that tends to arise is at what age can I get laser eye surgery?

-Your eyes continue to change while your body grows and develops during adolescence, meaning your prescription and quality of vision fluctuates alongside this.
+Your eyes continue to change while your body grows and develops during adolescence, meaning your prescription and quality of vision fluctuate alongside this.
 From the age of 18, our bodies, and therefore our vision, start to balance out, leading to greater stability resulting in a higher chance of being suitable for laser eye surgery.
 Many patients under the age of 18 years will use the vision correction services offered by Optical Express to enable our experts to monitor prescription development in their younger years, with a view to potential surgery in the future.

 If you are in your late teens or early twenties and are unsure of your suitability for treatment, we recommend coming in for a consultation with one of our in-house clinical experts.
 This consultation worth £100 is currently provided free of charge.
 Our experts will be able to perform an assessment and advise on the best course of action for your vision correction.